plepe/modulekit-table/README.md

 name            | Name of column, will be printed in the header type            | "default": a normal column (default); "hidden": hidden from output (but may be used for sorting); "multiple": column has several sub columns (see property "columns"); "group": This column won't appear as separate column, but all rows with the same value in this field will be grouped together and will get a sub-header. format          | Defines an output format for this field (see below under "Format").
-If omitted, the value of the data with this column id will be used. sort            | Sort by this value.
+If omitted, the value of the data with this column id will be used. class           | Defines an additional class which will be added to the table cell (see below under "Format"). sort            | Sort by this value.
 Either boolean (default: false: no sort) or an assoc. array further defining sort criteria: "type": "alpha" (default), "num"/"numeric", "case" (alphabetic, but case insenstive), "nat" (natural sort algorithm); "dir": "asc" (default), "desc"; "weight": defines order of sorting, if there are several sort options (the lower the value the more important; default 0). sortable        | Like sort, but does not sort by this column by default. show_priority   | Defines priority that this column is shown (on narrow browser windows, only columns with high priority is shown).
 If no 'show_priority' is defined / is null, the column will always be shown.